jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >
 	default value:

-**parser-fixup-void-200-to-204**

->This option allows changing a 200-response that has no declared return type to a 204-response.
+**parser-fixup-missing-type**

+>This option allows accepting properties where the type has not been specified.

+>When set, these properties will take on the type of Object.
+This will make it possible to generate DTOs, but these will probably not work with de/serialization.

 >
     default value: false

 **parser-fixup-null-type-dates**

 >This option allows accepting type=null/format=date (or date-time) as date/date-time types.

+>
+    default value: false

+**parser-fixup-void-200-to-204**

+>This option allows changing a 200-response that has no declared return type to a 204-response.

 >
     default value: false